 If their feedback matches yours, it will make it easier to begin improving upon those faults.
 If the feedback is different from yours, then you should compare the qualities you wrote down with those qualities offered to you.
 Go through each one and see which are relevant and which are not.

-Here’s a free worksheet to walk you through those questions.
+You will find a worksheet in my resource library to walk you through those questions.

 STEP 3 – ADDRESSING